pingcap/docs-cn/FAQ.md

 3. As for `delete` and `update`, you can use `limit` plus circulation to operate.

-#### Does TiDB release space immediately after deleting data?

-`DELETE`, `TRUNCATE` and `DROP` do not release space immediately.
-For `TRUNCATE` and `DROP` operations, TiDB deletes the data and releases the space after reaching the GC (garbage collection) time (10 minutes by default).
-For the `DELETE` operation, TiDB deletes the data and does not release the space based on the GC mechanism, but reuses the space when subsequent data is committed to RocksDB and compacted.

 #### Can I execute DDL operations on the target table when loading data?

 No. None of the DDL operations can be executed on the target table when you load data, otherwise the data fails to be loaded.